-WVDED avoids scheduling visits during back to back weeks when possible so that WVDED monitoring staff can work to finalize reports and adequately prepare for the next visit.
+WVDED avoids scheduling visits during back-to-back weeks when possible so that WVDED monitoring staff can work to finalize reports and adequately prepare for the next visit.
 This plan is only tentative as visits to a subrecipient could increase if there are serious deficiencies identified.
-The scheduling of the subrecipients will depend in part on when their last visit occurred as well as reasonably taking into consideration geographic location and time of the year.
-Also, any subrecipients that had major or repeated findings identified from the PY 2021 - 2022 monitoring process and have not had a follow-up visit (due to findings being identified toward the end of PY 2021 - 2022) will be first priority in PY 2022 - 2023, with additional reviews scheduled as necessary until deficiencies are corrected.
+The scheduling of the subrecipients will depend in part on when their last visit occurred as well as reasonably taking into consideration risk assessment criteria, geographic location and time of the year.
+Also, any subrecipients that had major or repeated findings identified from the PY 2022 - 2023 monitoring process and have not had a follow-up visit (due to findings being identified toward the end of PY 2022 - 2023) will be first priority in PY 2023 - 2024, with additional reviews scheduled as necessary until deficiencies are corrected.